 NOTE: Inconvenience of compliance with environmental regulations is not a valid reason to obtain an NSE; there must be a bona fide reason for taking or requesting an NSE.
-Carefully evaluate the situation to determine if compliance with one or more of the stationary ICE rules would compromise the USAF's ability to execute its national security mission or minimize readiness.
+Carefully evaluate the situation to determine if compliance with one or more of the stationary ICE rules would compromise the USAF's ability to execute its national security mission or will interfere with mission readiness.